Enjoying Grace Story Co. is a market-place for Don Shorey's ideas, writing, art business, podcast, stories, and conversations.

 Maker’s Hollow is full of family-life, lingering conversation, house-keeping, really good food, beauty, tumbling kids, and creative industry.

-Life in Maker’s Hollow is thriving with creative business endeavors.
-The music of Cal Morris Music, the photography of Elizabeth and Caroline at Elizabeth Baxter Photography, the art of Don and Caroline, the film-making and editing of Grant, the music and craftsmanship of Bill through Stone Table baking and brewing, the rehabilitation nursing of Lisa, and more — all serve others and live to make and share beauty and goodness.
-The media, writing, educational, and event endeavors of Don, and all of us here, aim to reach out and engage the larger community of any folks with similar hopes — offering fellowship, encouragement, and (when helpful) counsel and mentorship.
+Life in Maker’s Hollow is bustling with happy hard work.
+The music of Cal Morris Music, the photography of Elizabeth and Caroline at Elizabeth Baxter Photography (also partnered with I’m Kristen Photography in the Gardenia Collective), Don’s book-writing and art business, the content creation and film-editing of Grant, the craftsmanship of Bill through Baxter Pizza Co., the rehabilitation nursing of Lisa, and more—all serve others and live to make and share beauty and goodness.

 Santa Barbara Bikes